Katie Burrell with her son:

 As I stated in the beginning, I am the mother of a “biracial” or “mixed” child.
-I use parenthesis for these words because I do not think they are appropriate or correct, but because these are the words used to describe my child and others like her, I will go with the flow so that you can understand where I am coming from.
+I use quotation marks for these words because I do not think they are appropriate or correct, but because these are the words used to describe my child and others like her, I will go with the flow so that you can understand where I am coming from.
 I think bi-ethnic would be more appropriate.

 Why don’t I believe in these terms?
 Race is a made up social construct.
 We are all once race.
 We have different ethnic backgrounds but “race” is not real.
 We are all mixed in one way or another.
 The whole White and Black thing was made up for oppressive purposes that are still alive and well today.
 If it wasn’t I would not be writing this blog.
 We’re all 99.9% alike in every way.

 Let’s move on to Michael Jackson‘s babies; I believe they are his biological children.
 Why?
 Because he admitted in an interview to using his sperm for their creation.
 I can also see Michael in their features and mannerisms.
 You can see a lot of Debbie Rowe in the two oldest children as well, but aren’t children supposed to look like their mama too?